-In the brand-new activity exhibit 'Professor Splash', children aged from 4 to 10 can join in exciting adventures in the wonderful port world of Professor Splash and his friends Captain Cork, Sai-Lng, Mecha Mo and the rescue dog Dipper.
+In the exhibit 'Professor Splash', children aged from 4 to 10 can join in exciting adventures in the wonderful port world of Professor Splash and his friends Captain Cork, Sai-Lng, Mecha Mo and the rescue dog Dipper.

 MainPort Live – Feel the Rhythm of Rotterdam Port!

 Rotterdam is a world famous port city.
 But what can you see of this grandeur in the centre of the city?
 The old inland ports now have another purpose, as large ships no longer go up the river.
 The hustle and bustle of the active port is now farther and farther from the city.
 The exhibition MainPort Live brings the world class port back to the heart of Rotterdam!